-For those living with celiac disease or those who suffer with gluten sensitivities and allergies, many of these foods can be made with substitutions to make them gluten-free!
+For those living with celiac disease (currently 1 in 133 people in Canada) or those who suffer with gluten sensitivities and allergies, many of these foods can be made with substitutions to make them gluten-free!

 Here are 5 wheat alternatives commonly used for holiday cooking and baking:

 Although ‘wheat’ is in the name, buckwheat contains no actual wheat.
 It’s gluten-free!
 (And technically it’s a seed that we treat like a grain, like quinoa.)
 Its nutritional profile boasts high levels of vitamin B6, pantothenic acid, niacin, folate, thiamine and choline.